 - Help you be involved in the community

-The Multi-Agency Children in Care and Care Leavers Plan is for all local authority workers, partner agencies and their staff to support the delivery of effective services to children in care and care leavers.
+The Multi-Agency CIC and CL Plan 2018-2020 [PDF, 939Kb] is for all local authority workers, partner agencies and their staff to support the delivery of effective services to children in care and care leavers.
 The plan reaffirms our shared commitment to children and young people in care in North Lincolnshire.
 It sets out our ambitions and our priorities in working with, and on behalf of, children and young people in care and care leavers.

 For children and young people there is an Easy Read version of the plan [PDF, 382Kb].

 Ofsted has judged Children in Care, services to Care Leavers, Fostering and Adoption to be Outstanding.